-The investments in direct securities are compliant with the ESG policy of Amundi Group, which is based on a mix of exclusion, ESG integration and engagement approach.
-In particular, it establishes the principles of exclusion of issuers from the investable universe, which are defined both on a sectoral or regulatory basis and on specific assessments of the issuer through a methodology based on multiple environmental, social and corporate governance criteria ("ESG Criteria").
-Each issuer is evaluated through the assignment of a synthetic rating ("ESG Rating") which classifies it on a scale of seven levels, ranging from "A" (highest rating) to "G" (lowest rating).
+The sub-fund aims to promote environmental and/or social characteristics through the incorporation of ESG considerations in the selection of investments.
+This is done through a mix of exclusion, ESG integration and engagement approach.
+For direct investments, securities are classified according to a proprietary ESG rating methodology where each issuer is evaluated through the assignment of a synthetic rating ("ESG Rating"), which classifies it on a scale of seven levels ranging from "A" (highest rating) to "G" (lowest rating).
 The ESG Rating of each issuer is the result of the aggregation of the environmental, social and corporate governance ratings.
-The three ESG components may participate in different ways in defining the ESG Rating.
+The overall ESG Rating of the portfolio is the AUM-weighted average of each issuer's ESG Rating.